crodrigoquero/C4Imaging/README.md

 5. __Services are isolated workers__: No Message Broker in services level; services can't comunicate to each other, or to any other system.
 They don't have external dependencies to carry out their main (and unique) task.

-6. __Services does just one thing and does it well__: The services only process files to parform a concrete task on them, and keep an operational log during their their lifes.
+6. __WokrFlow Nodes does just one thing and does it well__: The WokrFlow Nodes (services) only process files to parform a concrete task on them, and keep an operational log during their their lifes.
 They are not responsible for launching notifications of any kind, which is work for other components of the system, which are responsible for monitoring, configuring and managing the services of a certain WorkFlow.
+Using classic workflow vocabulary, we can say that workflow nodes are responsible for one state; their state.

 7. __Each WorkFlow must have its own Message Queue__: Such a queue must be managed by the proper workflow components (i.e. Workflow controller or WorkFlow observer).